On Lagrangian tori in K3 surfaces: Insights from Seiberg-Witten Theory

-Such a manifold $X$ will be called a rational homology K3.
-The following statement is due to Morgan and Szab{\'o} and can be found in \cite{Morg-Sz}, see Theorem 1.1 and Remark 2.2. \begin{theorem}[Morgan-Szab{\'o}, \cite{Morg-Sz}] Let $X$ be a spin 4-manifold and a rational homology K3.
-Then any spin$^\cc$ structure with trivial determinant line bundle has non-trivial Seiberg-Witten invariant.
-Consequently, the number of basic classes is at least the number of elements in the 2-torsion subgroup of $H^2(X;\zz)$. \end{theorem} \begin{proof} See \cite{Morg-Sz}.
-It is assumed in \cite{Morg-Sz} that $X$ is a homotopy K3 (i.e, it is simply-connected) but the proof carry over to the general case without any changes. \end{proof}
+We refer to such a manifold $X$ as a rational homology K3.
+This terminology arises because these Betti numbers match those of a K3 surface when considered with rational coefficients.
+The second key result for our analysis, due to Morgan and Szab{\'o}, can be found in \cite{Morg-Sz}, specifically in Theorem 1.1 and Remark 2.2. \begin{theorem}[Morgan-Szab{\'o}, \cite{Morg-Sz}] Let $X$ be a spin 4-manifold and a rational homology K3.
+Then any spin$^\cc$ structure with trivial determinant line bundle has non-trivial Seiberg-Witten invariant. \end{theorem} \begin{proof} The proof is provided in \cite{Morg-Sz}.
+While the original theorem assumes $X$ to be a homotopy K3 (i.e., simply-connected), the proof holds for the general case as well.
+Besides \eqref{homology-K3}, the only required assumption is that the determinant line bundle of the spin$^\cc$ structure is trivial. \end{proof}